firefly-iii/docs/new-docs/about/personal-finances.md

 I don't like accounting.
 I don't like the fact that people buy a $60,000 sports car and then pretend they haven't just lost 60 grand by putting up the car as an "asset".
 As if you get your money back.
 I also don't like that people put up their house against their mortgage.
 It's not money.
 You don't have it.
 A Rembrand could be worth a million but it won't buy you a loaf of bread.

-## But I get paid every two weeks / every fortnight / once in a blue moon?

-My method of managing money works whatever your boss' payment schedule is.
-Move your salary to a different account (step 1 above) any time you get it and wait for the start of the month.